matn7/CS-Notes/src/main/java/basic_java/README.md

 - When a certain element in a collection has HIGHEST WEIGHT-AGE OR PRIORITY - A common use case is to process that first.
-- The data structure to store elements where the highest priority has to be processed first can be called a priority queue.
+- The data structure to store elements where the highest priority has to be processed first can be called a **Priority Queue**.
-- At every step we access the element with highest priority.
+- At every step we access the element with the highest priority.
 - Common operations on a priority Queue:
-    - INSERT ELEMENTS
+    - INSERT ELEMENTS.
-    - ACCESS the highest priority element
+    - ACCESS the highest priority element.
-    - REMOVE the highest priority element
+    - REMOVE the highest priority element.
-- An Array or List
+- An Array or List.

 ![Heap](images/heap-table.png "Heap")